foxcris/appdaemon-blinds-control/README.md

 ### appdaemon configuration
 Just copy the file
 * BlindsControl.py

-to you apps folde rof appaemon and add the following configuration to your apps.yaml `GlobalBlindsControl:
+to your apps folder of appaemon and add the following configuration to your apps.yaml `GlobalBlindsControl:
   module:                   BlindsControl
   class:                    GlobalBlindsControl